 Do not take Trajenta while breastfeeding.

 Do not take Trajenta past the expiry date printed on the packaging.
-The date refers to the last day of that month - for example, "EXP: 03/20" means the 31st of March 2020.

 Do not throw unused medicine away via water waste.
 Take any unwanted or expired medicine to your pharmacy for them to dispose of safely.
+This can protect the environment.

 If you miss your daily dose of Trajenta, you can still take it if you remember later in the day.
 However, if you remember the next day, you should take Trajenta as usual and forget about the missed dose.
 You should never take a double dose to make up for a previously missed dose.